Wee-A11y/OrderApp/README.md

 # OrderApp
 Trial site for Milly's Kitchen
-You can view the information about Milly's Kitchen, as well as ourder some food.
+You can view the information about Milly's Kitchen, as well as order some food.